tmtsoftware/esw/docs/src/main/technical/apps/sequence-manager-app.md

           This argument is used when Sequence Manager is spawned using Agent.
 For starting standalone sequence manager for testing or on local this argument is not needed.

-This command starts Sequence Manager as well as HTTP server of Sequence Manager.
+This command starts Sequence Manager as well as its HTTP server.

 ```bash
 //cd to installation directory